CHE-449, Chemistry Research

 in another database, hard-copy in the Library, microform).
 If an article is not available in full text in the library, the Interlibrary Loan service can get an item (for a small fee), but that is usually not necessary for the Composition 102 research assignment.

-Review the article bibliography for additional relevant resource.
-If you identify an article of interest, search for the journal then drill down to the date you need.
+**Review the article bibliography for additional relevant resource.
+If you identify an article of interest, search for the journal in the A-to-Z Journals List, then drill down to the date you need.
+Or, try an article title search in EagleSearch.**

 Step 7: Cite your sources.